indusworks-io/dppl_mes/frontend/src/development/Devemploment.md

 Please functionality that allows a user to load more Job Cards & Downtime Logs if they exisit else show him text 'No More Records found'
 Create a Plan Before Changing the Code

+## UI Improvement
+Currently some components look like they belong to same design system and some belog to different design system.
+This makes the app little less polished.
+I have created a simple design guide called design.md path: dppl_mes/frontend/src/development/design.md do the following:
+1. Go through the design guide and understand it.
+2. Make necessary additions/subtractions from the guide based on our components.
+3. Modify/Update the components & Pages as per the design guide.
+The objective is to make the app look and feel like a super polished & professional looking.
+Think a lot before doing anything.
+Create a to do plan before executing.